bloyal/CleaningDataProject-Script/README.md

 5. The *selectMeanAndStdData* function uses a column name grep to limit the dataset to only the mean and std value features.
 It exludes the meanFreq features.
 6. The *labelActivities* function uses the merge() command to perform an inner join between the extracted mean and standard deviation data obtained in step #5 with the activity lookup table from step #3.
 7. The *summarizeData* function takes in the labeled mean and standard deviation data from step #6 and summarizes it into a tidy, wide data set.
 This provides the average value of each of the extracted measurements by subject ID and activty name.
 The resulting columns are renamed by appending "avg- " to the front of each one.
-8. The tidy dataset is saved as a .csv file in the working  directory.
+8. The tidy dataset is saved as a .txt file in the working  directory.